gthvn1/crashtos/Readme.md

-Build will create a **bin/** directory with the mini-os that is the concatenation of the bootloader in the boot sector (the first 512 bytes of the disk) and kernel and other programs on others sectors.
+Build will create a **bin/** directory with the mini-os that is the concatenation of the bootloader in the boot sector (the first 512 bytes of the disk) and stage2 and other programs on others sectors.
 See the description of the Floppy for more details.

 ### Build